termux-user-repository/tur/README.md

 # Termux User Repository (TUR)

-Sounds like Archlinux User repository aka AUR ?
+Sounds like Archlinux User repository aka AUR?
 TUR functioning mechanism is bit different.
 Instead of building packages in device that too in android is quite hectic work for user.
 So TUR saves resources and time since user could install pre-compiled package.

 ## Subscribe TUR